CAUGHT ON CAM: Man removes beach access barriers in Pawleys Island

-PAWLEYS ISLAND, SC (WBTW) – The Pawleys Island Police Department shared a video on social media Wednesday, showing a man removing barriers from a closed beach access.
+PAWLEYS ISLAND, SC (WBTW) – The Pawleys Island Police Department shared a video on social media Wednesday, showing a man removing barriers from a closed beach access point.

 According to the post, it happened at the First Street beach access, which has been closed since Hurricane Dorian.